getsentry/sentry.engineering/data/blog/unmasking-session-replay.md

 Of course any values from the database, like your username, won't be passed through any translation function at all.

-With the knowledge that any static string will not contain PII, we can hook into the `t()` method and diable masking for any text returned by `t()`!
+With the knowledge that any static string will not contain PII, we can hook into the `t()` method and disable masking for any text returned by `t()`!

 Here's a simplified version of the [real](https://github.com/getsentry/sentry/blob/75833f69cea56d4d0f7c7dbde6b8026b1110376f/static/app/locale.tsx#L325-L345) [code](https://github.com/getsentry/sentry/blob/75833f69cea56d4d0f7c7dbde6b8026b1110376f/static/app/locale.tsx#L84-L90):